 Talking Tekken 8 For A Moment

-As I mentioned when Street Fighter 6 was revealed, there’s not much for an arcade blog to say about games which aren’t destined for real arcade use.
-But of course since the arcade is where many of these big games won their fame, it’s natural to expect some talk on it.
+As I mentioned when Street Fighter 6 was revealed, there’s not much for an arcade blog to say about games which probably aren’t destined for real arcade use.
+But of course since the arcade is where many of these big games won their fame and made their name, it’s natural to expect some talk on it.

 I would like to do a livestream discussion about fighters and the modern arcade on YouTube, why we don’t see big names hit the arcade scene anymore and such, which I hope to do sometime this next week.
-Until then, here’s another Tekken you’ll not see in American arcades (although I’m hearing there won’t be a JP arcade release either)
+Until then, here’s another Tekken you’ll not see in American arcades, although I’m hearing there won’t be a JP arcade release either – BNA seem happy to focus on Gundam EXVS there now.

 Speaking of fighters, there is one on consoles that is possibly headed to Japanese arcades called Omen of Sorrow.
 This is a nice looking 4-button fighter that is going to be testing on Taito’s NesicaXLive 2 platform here soon.
 If it passes the test, then it might be available at Round1USA locations that still have that.